-Pilot Site Metrics

-LPP Onboarding new DataMarts into networks is a very time consuming and costly process.
+Pilot Site Metrics LPP Onboarding new DataMarts into networks is a very time consuming and costly process.
 An organization needs to both understand the target data model as well as data mappings from their data repository (EHR system), and then develop an ETL process to build the DataMart database.
 This process can take up from 3 to 12 person months depending on the complexity of the model, data, and environment.
 Through the use of a DAF implementation guide that determines the data mapping, standard interfaces to the data sources (both the source and target), and potentially shared ETL code source, this process will be reduced substantially, perhaps as much as 70% reduction in cost and time to prepare quality DataMarts.
 Add to this the use of standardized testing and quality testing services, this time could be reduced further by minimizing errors and defects in the process.
 Reductions in the effort to onboard DataMarts in various data model formats is perhaps the most critical factor in the success and sustainability of distributed research networks.
 Standardizing query and result API's and data formats against widely used data models within a distributed research network allows heterogeneous technologies and platforms to participate within existing networks.
 While this hasn't be en a priority in the networks we've developed and support, we expect this to become a requirement in the future as networks gain popularity and use for clinical research.
 Enabling the use of heterogeneous technologies to interoperate with existing networks removes barriers to entry and reduces/eliminates costs to migrate and support technologies required to join networks.
 This process will also help spawn innovation in new query engines and data sources thus expanding the use and value to clinical and other application domains.
-It's difficult to estimate the cost/benefit or pursuing this initiative without examining real world use cases where such as strategy can be measured. stly is well as an ETL 12 onment. napping, otentially as much s the use iced effort to cal factor data ologies en a esearch. ing e and spawn and value benefit of as
+It's difficult to estimate the cost/benefit of pursuing this initiative without examining real world use cases where such as strategy can be measured. that is consistent with national and international REACHnet standards (e.g. mapping of Tasks to PROV metadata).
+Mapping from EMR to DAF standard stage format : 20 man days ETL Implementation and validation (assuming no mapping issues): 7 man days Data load 1 sec/record calculated using observation in fullload Full load record count: Patient12Condition10Diagnosis40Encounter92Lab-results13Vitals24Procedure81 ecord CountTime required to completely ingest is approximately 7 days.192595approximately 7 days.191105days.

-pSCANNER Successful implementation of All conformance.
-PIONFHIRframewo ork (HAPI) and demonstr ate

-Successful mapping from a data model.

-ivie (adata management standards that is consistent with national and international standards (e.g. mapping of Tasks to PROV metadata).

-REACHnet Mapping from EMR to DAF stand dard stage format : 20 man days

-ETL Implementation and validat Data load 1 sec/record calculate ion (assuming no n napping issues): 7 man d ays

-• Full load record count: id dsing observatio inningad

-B

-Patient 127000 completely ingest is

-Condition 1092595 approximately 7

-Diagnosis 4091105 days.

-Lab-results 13969162 -

-Vitals 24420817]

-Procedure 817732

-prescribing 1672655

-Less than a week would be required to s etup the DAF for a new data partner with a known